Stanford-NavLab/gnss_lib_py/docs/source/tutorials/tutorials.rst

 Parser Tutorials
 ----------------

-This tutorial explains details about existing parsers and how to create a new parser if necessary.
+These tutorials explain details about existing parsers and how to create a new parser if necessary.

 .. toctree::